ClementMillet/PING/README.md

     ├── no_rock
     └── rock
 ```
+The training could update or not all the weights of the model, whether the variable `feature_extract` is true or not.

 To run the web app, type `cd app/` and `docker-compose up --build`, with docker running.
 Then check http://localhost:5000/ on a browser.